CompGenomeLab/GPCR_Family_Divergence/code_and_data/scatter_plots_and_CR_SR_calculation/class_alignments/README.md

-# Class Alignments - GPCR Multiple Sequence Alignments
+# Class Alignments - GPCR Multiple Sequence Alignments - Decoding Functional Specialization in GPCRs through Evolution-Guided Residue Profiling

-This directory contains multiple sequence alignments (MSAs) for each GPCR class, used for family-wide conservation analysis and receptor mapping.
+This directory contains multiple sequence alignments (MSAs) for each GPCR class, used for family-wide conservation analysis and receptor mapping, supporting the manuscript "Decoding Functional Specialization in GPCRs through Evolution-Guided Residue Profiling".
 These alignments are the foundation for identifying Common Residues (CRs) and Selective Residues (SRs) across GPCR families.

 ## Alignment Generation Process